Pavanshetty007/chessboardanalysis/ChessBoardAnalysis/README.md

 - Outputs the count of black and white squares.

 ---
+## Approach

+To solve the problem of detecting and annotating black and white squares on a chessboard, the following steps were implemented:

+1. **Interactive Point Selection:**
+   - A GUI allows the user to click and select four points defining the chessboard's corners.
+These points are used to create a bounding box for the board.

+2. **Homography Transformation:**
+   - The selected points are used to compute a homography matrix, which straightens the chessboard image by removing perspective distortion.
+   - The output of this step is a top-down, standardized view of the chessboard.

+3. **Grid Division:**
+   - The straightened image is divided into an 8x8 grid of squares, corresponding to the chessboard's layout.

+4. **Thresholding and Color Detection:**
+   - Each grid cell is analyzed to determine its color (black or white).
+This is achieved using average intensity values:
+     - High intensity corresponds to a white square.
+     - Low intensity corresponds to a black square.
+   - Thresholding techniques are applied to ensure robust detection even in varying lighting conditions.

+5. **Annotation:**
+   - The detected squares are visually annotated on the output image, marking black and white squares distinctly.
+   - The annotated image is saved to the specified output directory.

+6. **Counting:**
+   - The program calculates and displays the count of black and white squares detected on the chessboard.

+This approach combines image processing techniques such as homography, thresholding, and grid analysis to achieve accurate detection and annotation of chessboard squares.

+---
 ## Steps for Running the Program

 ### 1. Clone or Download the Project